 Returns when exempt status not established.
-An organization is required to file Form 990 or 990-EZ in accordance with these instructions if the organization claims exempt status under section 501(a) but hasn't established such exempt status by filing Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code; Form 1023-EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code; Form 1024, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code; Form 1024, Application for Recognition of Exemption Under Section 501(c)(4) of the Internal Revenue Code, and receiving an IRS determination letter recognizing exempt status.
-In such cases, the organization must check the "Application pending" checkbox in Item B of the Form 990 or 990-EZ header (whether or not a Form 1023, 1023-EZ, 1024, or 1024-A has been filed) to indicate that the Form 990 or 990-EZ is being filed in the belief that the organization is exempt under section 501(a).
+An organization is required to file Form 990 or 990-EZ in accordance with these instructions if the organization claims exempt status under section 501(a) but hasn't established such exempt status by filing Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code; Form 1023-EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code; or Form 1024, Application for Recognition of Exemption Under Section 501(a), and receiving an IRS determination letter recognizing exempt status.
+In such cases, the organization must check the "application pending" checkbox in Item B of the Form 990 or 990-EZ header (whether or not a Form 1023, 1023-EZ, or 1024 has been filed) to indicate that the Form 990 or 990-EZ is being filed in the belief that the organization is exempt under section 501(a).

-To qualify for recognition of tax exemption retroactive to its date of organization or formation, an organization claiming tax-exempt status generally must file Form 1023, 1023-EZ, 1024, or 1024-A within 27 months of the end of the month in which it was legally organized or formed.
+To qualify for tax exemption retroactive to its date of organization or formation, an organization claiming tax-exempt status under section 501(c)(3), 501(c)(9), or 501(c)(17) generally must file Form 1023, 1023-EZ, or 1024 within 27 months of the end of the month in which it was legally organized or formed.